 To the High Court, District Registry, or a County Court that has jurisdiction to wind up the company.

 The Registrar’s costs would normally be between £250 to £300, which have to be met by the applicant.
-Also there are solicitor's fees and court costs to be paid.
+Also there may be solicitor's fees and court costs to be paid.

 For more information on restoration by court order please read our guidance booklet 'Striking-off, Dissolution and Restoration'.